apache/parquet-format/README.md

 page follows the header and can be compressed and/or encoded.
 The compression and encoding is specified in the page metadata.

+## Schema Resolution
+Schemas should be resolved by name.
+Columns from two different schemas are considered equal if the full path is the same (ignoring case).
+The type of the columns and field repetition type must be identical.
+If a reader schema contains a column that is not in file schema, NULLs should be returned for that column.

 ## Checksumming
 Data pages can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.